JPhilipp/powerdalle/README.md

 # Options

 Info such as the prompt used are stored in a local database.
 If you want to additionally save a JSON file with such info with each image, add this to your ".env" file: SAVE_JSON_WITH_IMAGES=true

+To switch from default model "dall-e-3" to another, add e.g. this to the ".env" file and restart the server (though size dropdowns and such will only properly work for the default model): MODEL=dall-e-2